yoheinishikubo/contracts-boilerplate/README.md

 ### `scripts/mint.ts`

-A script called with `yarn mint` for minting a NFT, transfering it to a bunch of recients at once, and tracking logs on chain to verify transfers.
+A script called with `yarn mint` for minting a NFT, transferring it to a bunch of recipients at once, and tracking logs on chain to verify transfers.
 You should modify this first to meet your requirements.

 # Define Royalties